*This article was originally published in February 2012 and was last updated in June 2021.

 - The CED user must demonstrate safe systems of work for the loading, unloading and function checking of the CED, report any faults or failures to CED single point of contact or technician and will maintain competence to the national minimum standard in both first aid and officer safety training.
 This must include training in dealing with people showing signs of an extreme and possibly life-threatening condition known as Acute Behavioural Disturbance or ABD.

-In relation to eyesight standards for Taser officers, the standard is being reviewed in relation to offciers that have Colour Vision Deficiency (CVD).
+In relation to eyesight standards for Taser officers, reasonable adjustments can now be made in relation to officers that have Colour Vision Deficiency (CVD).

 How do forces monitor CED use?